We may earn affiliate commissions for the recommended products. Learn more.

 • Backup codes

-Obviously, an out-of-the-box solution would be better for ease of use.
-But, convenience aside, it’s also important to note that third-party plugins could pose a security risk.
+Convenience aside, it’s worth noting that third-party plugins can pose a security risk.
 Hence, it’s best to proceed with caution here and carefully evaluate the plugin before installation.

 Data storage

-Most password managers also double as a secure cloud storage vault for sensitive documents.
-Here, both NordPass and KeePass overcomplicated their deliveries of this simple feature.
+Most password managers also double as secure cloud storage vaults for sensitive documents.
+I found that both NordPass and KeePass overcomplicated this simple feature.

 With NordPass, you’ll need to download an entirely separate app, NordLocker, to store anything other than passwords.
-But, if you can overlook that slight hassle, NordLocker is very generous with storage.
-The free plan comes with 3GB, and there’s an option to purchase up to 2TB.
+If you can overlook this slight hassle, NordLocker is very generous with storage.
+The free plan comes with 3GB, and you can purchase up to 2TB.

 Meanwhile, KeePass's Attachments feature lets you store documents, text files, and images.
 While the inconvenience of saving items as attachments could be forgiven, KeePass is also unnecessarily vague about capacity.

-That said, creator Dominic Reichl confirmed that it isn’t designed to store huge attachments and ballparked the maximum file size at about 4GB.
-Judging from users’ complaints, that’s an accurate estimate since they ran into various issues when trying to store larger files.
+That said, creator Dominic Reichl confirmed that it isn’t designed to store huge attachments and mentioned that the maximum file size is about 4GB.
+Judging from users’ complaints, that’s an accurate estimate since they encountered various issues when trying to store larger files.

 Privacy policy

-Whether they’re built on zero-knowledge architecture or otherwise, most password managers collect personal user data.
-And, you’ll see exactly that with NordPass and KeePass.
-However, to their credit, both password managers’ privacy policies are reasonable and not too brazen.
+Whether they’re built on zero-knowledge architecture or otherwise, most password managers collect some personal user data.
+That said, both NordPass and KeePass’ privacy policies are reasonable.

 Among other things, both password managers collect:

-• Statistical information about your account’s activities like date and time of access
+• Statistical information about your account’s activities, like the date and time of access

 • Cookies

-While that might seem like a long list, the data that they collect is actually pretty standard for the industry as a whole.
-And, playing fair, both password managers’ privacy policies make it very clear that different methods to mask your identity are available.
+While that might seem like a long list, the data they collect is pretty standard for the industry.
+Plus, both password managers’ privacy policies make it very clear that different methods to mask your identity are available.
+You also control how some of your data is shared and can enforce your rights with erasure, rectification, and withdrawal of consent.

 Third-party security audits

-Independent security audits are critical to evaluate a password manager’s security and reliability as well as to ensure that it satisfies all the necessary compliance/regulatory requirements.
-Both NordPass and KeePass have been audited and were quick to plug the gaps.
+Independent security audits are critical to evaluate a password manager’s security and reliability.
+It’s also crucial to ensure it meets all the necessary compliance and regulatory requirements.
+Both NordPass and KeePass have been audited and were quick to fix any security gaps.
 However, they could certainly do with more regular and comprehensive audits.

-In NordPass’ case, it has passed the SOC 2 Type 1 audit.
-Beyond that, NordPass has also been externally audited by security firm Cure53.
-The firm found nine vulnerabilities, but the NordPass team fixed the issues before the auditors had even completed the full audit.
+In NordPass’ case, it passed the SOC 2 Type 1 audit.
+Beyond that, NordPass was also externally audited by Cure53.
+While the firm found 9 vulnerabilities, the NordPass team fixed the issues before the auditors had even completed the full audit.

-Meanwhile, KeePass is an open-source password manager and OSI-certified.
-It has also been audited in the EU-FOSSA 1 project.
-Plus, the European Commission sponsored bounties for finding security vulnerabilities in KeePass 2.x for the EU-FOSSA 2 project.
+Meanwhile, KeePass is an open-source password manager and is OSI-certified.
+It was also audited as part of the EU-FOSSA 1 project.
+Plus, the European Commission sponsored the finding of security vulnerabilities in KeePass 2.x for the EU-FOSSA 2 project.
 A few issues were discovered, but they’ve since been fixed.

 Password importing

-NordPass and KeePass support bulk password importing from all the popular browsers, files, and password managers.
-Between the two, NordPass supports more applications.
-Additionally, its password-importing process is significantly easier and more intuitive.
+NordPass and KeePass support bulk password importing from all popular browsers, files, and password managers.
+NordPass supports more applications, and its password-importing process is significantly easier and more intuitive.

-NordPass automatically recognizes all the saved passwords on your browser and lets you transfer them with just a couple of clicks.
-Additionally, it also allows import from various password managers like KeePass, Keeper, and RoboForm.
+NordPass can automatically recognize all saved passwords in Chrome and Firefox browsers and lets you transfer them with just a couple of clicks.
+Additionally, it also allows import from various password managers, such as KeePass, Keeper, and RoboForm.
 Naturally, importing using the standard CSV file is allowed as well.

 As for KeePass, the edition you have will determine the options available to you.
 If you’re on KeePass 1.x, your options are limited to just CSV files, CodeWallet, Password Safe, and Personal Vault.